The Bankrate promise

 A business card can help you meet your fixed expenses, such as rent and utilities, and offers a way to cover fluctuations in cash flow or cyclical needs — such as snow supplies or other winter demands.

 How a business card works

-Business credit cards work in much the same way that personal cards do.
-You charge purchases on your card and then, after the end of each billing cycle, you receive a statement with your total balance owed and minimum amount due.
+Business credit cards work similarly to personal cards: You charge purchases on your card that are drawn from a line of credit and then, at the end of each billing cycle, you receive an itemized statement of purchases, a total balance owed and a minimum amount due.

-The benefits of a business credit card
+Benefits of a business credit card

-The main disadvantage of a business credit card
+Disadvantages of a business credit card

 How a business card impacts your credit